 Rivero-Carvallo sign: Accentuation of the murmur of tricuspid regurgitation and tricuspid stenosis with inspiration.
 Auscultation is performed during post-inspiratory apnoea and the loudness of the systolic murmur is compared to its loudness during post-expiratory apnoea.

-Rivero-Carvallo manouver: with the patient in a seated position, they are requested take a deep inspiration and hold breath (inspiratory apnoea) whilst the examiner listens over the tricupsid area (left lower sternal border)
+Rivero-Carvallo manouver: With the patient in a seated position, they are requested take a deep inspiration and hold breath (inspiratory apnoea) whilst the examiner listens over the tricuspid area (left lower sternal border)

 1946 – Rivero-Carvallo described an increase in the intensity of the systolic murmur of tricuspid insufficiency with deep inspiration and hold an inspiratory apnoea, whilst in a seated position.
 This distinguished it from left sided murmurs such as mitral insufficiency, which do not change with respiration.

 Rivero-Carvallo applied his newly described maneuver to 4 groups of patients:

 - clinically evident mitral lesions (no tricuspid pathology)

 - patients with heart failure or arrhythmia without rheumatic heart disease

 Results showed as increase in the intensity of tricuspid murmurs with maximum intensity over the tricuspid region and with radiation toward the mesocardium or the hepatic zone.
 The sign’s positivity was independent of heart rhythm or frequency.
 Rivero-Carvallo postulated that:

 - tricuspid systolic murmurs are increased during a maneuver of inspiratory apnoea, and that systolic mitral murmurs diminish its intensity during such a maneuver, which differentiates them clearly